 - Related Read: Are Bengal Cats Hypoallergenic?

-6. Black or melanistic
+6. Black or Melanistic Bengal Cat

 These prized cats are revered for their resemblance to black panthers and will typically have a base coat with marbled or spotted patterned colors that are almost indistinguishable from each other, giving them an almost solid black appearance.
 The patterns on these cats are usually referred to as “ghost markings,” because other than in bright sunlight, they are virtually invisible.

-The Bengal Cat Patterns
+Bengal Cat Patterns

 While a Bengal’s markings typically fall into two distinct categories — spotted and marbled — there is a wide variety within each category of pattern that Bengals can display.
 Spotted variants were the first recognized pattern type, with marbled cats coming soon after.